-The airline operates only domestic flights and flies between seven airports in six different destinations within South Africa, including Johannesburg, Cape Town, Durban, East London, George and Port Elizabeth.
+The airline only operates internal flights and flies between seven airports in six different destinations within South Africa, including Johannesburg, Cape Town, Durban, East London, George and Port Elizabeth.

-Mango is a government-owned airline that operates low-cost services throughout South Africa, with additional connections to Zanzibar.
+Mango is a government-owned airline that operates low-cost flights in South Africa, with additional connections to Zanzibar.

 Mango's stripped-down service is a great choice if you're looking to fly between major airports within South Africa on a budget.

-South African Express is a domestic and regional South African airline that operates to eight South African destinations, as well as a small number of international destinations.
+SAE is a South African airline that operates to eight South African destinations, as well as a small number of international destinations.